lfuelling/coinwatch/README.md

 # Coinwatch

 This is a daemon that checks the ticker for configured cryptocurrencies and notofies you about them.
 This currently works flawlessly when using one or two currencies.
-When using three or more, the notifications will appear too fast (I'm not sure if I want to fix this).
+When using three or more, the notifications will appear a bit fast, but you can still read it if you focus. 😇

+## Features

+- Polls current currency info from coinmarketcap.com
+- Displays a notification for each poll and each currency with configurable delays
+- A click on the notification opens the selected currency in the default browser
+- Daemonized.
+Once you started it, you can kill your shell and it will remain running.

 ## Usage

 0. `npm i`
 1. Configure your currencies in `config.js`.
-Example: `module.exports = {currencies: ['monero', 'fantomcoin']}`
+Example: `currencies: ['monero', 'fantomcoin']`
 2. Start the daemon: `$ node index.js`

 ### Killing the daemon